iwatake2222/play_with_tensorrt/pj_tensorrt_seg_paddleseg_cityscapessota/README.md

     - Build  `pj_tensorrt_seg_paddleseg_cityscapessota` project (this directory)

 - Note:
-    - Model conversion happens when you run the app for the first time, and it will takes time (It took about 40 minutes with RTX 3060 Ti)
+    - Model conversion happens when you run the app for the first time, and it will take time (It took about 40 minutes with RTX 3060 Ti)

 ### Tested environment
 - Windows 11